Stacie L became a DIYer for many reasons—mostly to save money. She has tips that she has used herself to help with your

 This article is based on my own experience and those I personally know who have successfully assembled their own backyard swimming pools.
 It's hard work and it may take more time than you expected, but in the end, it will be well worth it.

 Before you can begin to assemble a pool, preparation is needed for the location.
 You must be sure it is free within 20 feet from trees and branches that may hang over the pool.
 It's also important to know where septic tanks, underground wiring, and water pipes are located.
 Another consideration is a level location, free from rocks and tree roots.

 The bottom of the pool liner should be resting on a soft material, such as sand.
-In this case, 4 to 6 tons of sand will be needed to be brought in.
+In this case, four to six tons of sand will be needed to be brought in.
 Spread the sand level and tap it down before you begin to assemble the pool.

 Assembling a 24-foot, above-ground pool will take a few days, depending on the amount of help that is available.
 With careful planning, the job should run smoothly, without any unforeseen problems.